Judge temporarily blocks tell-all book by Trump’s niece

 The book, scheduled to be published July 28, was written by Mary Trump, the daughter of Fred Trump Jr., the president's elder brother, who died in 1981.
 An online description of it says it reveals "a nightmare of traumas, destructive relationships, and a tragic combination of neglect and abuse."

-The judge banned “publishing, printing or distributing any book or any portions thereof” before he decides the validity of Robert S. Trump’s claims.
+The judge said no portion of the book can be distributed before he decides the validity of Robert Trump's claims.
+Robert Trump argues Mary Trump must comply with a written agreement among family members that such a book cannot be published without permission from other family members.

-Robert Trump argues Mary Trump must comply with a written agreement among family members who settled a dispute over Fred Trump's will that a book about them cannot be published without their permission.
+Mary Trump's lawyer, Theodore J. Boutrous Jr., and her publisher, Simon & Schuster, immediately challenged the order.
+Hours later, Simon & Schuster Chief Executive Officer Jonathan Karp said in court papers that the publisher was unaware of allegations of any agreement between Mary Trump and her family until two weeks ago.

-Mary Trump’s lawyer, Theodore J. Boutrous Jr., and her publisher, Simon & Schuster, promised an immediate appeal.
+"To take the unprecedented action of enjoining the publication of this Book, even temporarily, would interfere with Simon & Schuster's constitutionally protected rights and its mission to inform the American public about newsworthy topics," he said.
+"It would also interfere with Simon & Schuster's readers' constitutionally protected rights to receive newsworthy reporting."

 "The trial court's temporary restraining order is only temporary but it still is a prior restraint on core political speech that flatly violates the First Amendment," Boutrous said.